About BioDiversity Legacy

 BioDiversity Legacy welcomes the guidance of Traditional Owner Councils and Corporations and seeks opportunities to enable the decision-making processes of Traditional Owner organisations.

-Wherever possible we seek to work with First Nations people and support the process of reconciliation and the return of Country to Traditional Custodianship.
+Wherever possible, we seek to work with Indigenous groups to support the process of reconciliation and return of Country to traditional stewardship.